herval/kb/README.md

 # kb
 ## An opinionated zero-config compiler for Kotlin & Java

 kb follows the design philosophy behind compiler toolchains from modern languages such as Rust, Swift and Golang.
-Java (and other JVM languages) have always been plagued by bulky, complex and multi-stage compiling processes.
+Java (and other JVM languages) have always been plagued by bulky, complex and multi-stage compiling processes. kb lets you focus on your code alone, and provides all the tooling to build libraries, "fat jar" binaries, run tests and manage your dependencies.

 Behind the scenes, kb essentially build and maintains a set of Gradle configurations for you.